JakobJeric1/QUBO-based-track-reconstruction/README.md

-All core ideas, reconstruction logic, and pipeline structure originate from the original [hepqpr-qallse](https://github.com/derlin/hepqpr-qallse) project, and full credit for the algorithmic design goes to its original authors.
+All core ideas, reconstruction logic, and pipeline structure originate from the original [hepqpr-qallse](https://github.com/derlin/hepqpr-qallse) project, and full credit for the algorithmic design goes to its original author.
 This repository does not introduce a new tracking method, but provides a modified version of the original source code that is compatible with Python 3.12.